Historic Salt Lake

 Highlights: Temple Square, Historic Main Street, Utah State Capital, Historic South Temple and the Avenues, This Is The Place Heritage Park, University of Utah, Fort Douglas, Utah State Capital, Salt Lake Public Library, City Creek Center

-Next stop, This is the Place Heritage Park - the landmark where the Mormon pioneers entered the Salt Lake Valley in 1847 and Brigham Young uttered the now famous words, "This is the place...".
+Next stop, This is the Place Heritage Park - the landmark where the early church pioneers entered the Salt Lake Valley in 1847 and Brigham Young uttered the now famous words, "This is the place...".
 The final stop will bring you to Salt Lake City's newest historic wonder, the Salt Lake Public Library.
 This unique architectural triumph has won over 10 architectural awards including "Best Unexpected Place to Bring Out of Towners" in 2004.
 Allow us to turn the pages and tell you Salt Lake's story.